ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 {{!EXT-CONNECT3=RFC9220}}.
 When using HTTP/1.x {{H1}}, it uses HTTP Upgrade as defined in {{Section 7.8 of HTTP}}.

 This protocol necessarily incurs additional encapsulation overhead.
-When possible, users should use higher-level proxying protocols, such as connect-ip or connect-udp.
+When possible, users should use higher-level proxying protocols, such as
+{{CONNECT-IP}} or {{CONNECT-UDP}}.

 # Conventions and Definitions